Zero-inflated Beta distribution regression modeling: Simulation

+We generate data under our proposed zero-inflated Beta model $\mathcal{M}_{1}$, and examine how well we recover the truth.
+Data are generated and models fit with $a=1$.
+We include a $N(0,1)$ covariate for $\pi_i$, and a separate $N(0,1)$ variable for $\mu_i$ and have a constant $\nu_i = \nu$.
+For the intercept in unsuitability, we use an informative Normal prior centered at the true $\gamma_0$ with 0.25 standard deviation.
+We run the samplers for 7500 iterations after 2500 burn-in, and thin to retain every fifth sample.
+We examine traceplots and autocorrelation to assess convergence.
+All analyses were conducted using R (Version 3.6.1) \citep{team2013r}.

-Here, we present posterior means and 95\% credible intervals of parameters used to generate the data.
-The intercepts in $\pi_i$ and $\mu_i$ largely control the amount of zeros in the data, as well as the proportions of the sources of zeros: Simulation 1.1 has equal proportions, Simulation 1.2 has more zeros arising from the Beta, and Simulation 1.3 has more zeros arising due to unsuitability.
-We also present plots of ROC curves and corresponding AUC to demonstrate the ability of the model to predict the source of zero for the held-out test data.
-In all simulations the model is able to recover the true parameters very well (Table S\ref{tab:m1_post_sums}).
-Looking to the ROC curves, our model is able to perform much better than random guessing when separating the two types of zeros (Fig. S\ref{fig:m1_roc}).
-In particular, the ROC curves lie well above the 45 degree line, with AUCs greater than 0.70 for all three simulations.
+As noted above, the intercepts in $\pi_i$ and $\mu_i$ largely control the amount of zeros in the data, as well as the proportions of the sources of zeros: Simulation 1.1 has equal proportions, Simulation 1.2 has more zeros arising from the Beta, and Simulation 1.3 has more zeros arising due to unsuitability.
+Plots of ROC curves demonstrate that our model is able to perform much better than random guessing in separating the two types of zeros (Fig. S\ref{fig:m1_roc}).